GET READY TO SMILE - A LOT - WHEN YOU USE SNAP'N LOCK™ BALUSTERS

-If you have ever used a vertical plug style baluster system to build deck railing you know the hassle that it is.
-Lining up fifteen loose fitting, dangling balusters so that they perfectly and simultaneously fit into the plugs from the upper 2x4 rail can be a nightmare.
+If you have ever used a vertical plug style baluster system to build deck railings you know firsthand the fight and hassle they are to install.

-There are variations of this concept and some have concentric horizontal ribbing to grip the baluster.
+There are variations of this concept, and some have concentric horizontal ribbing to grip the baluster.

-However it becomes much more challenging and frustrating to simultaneously align a dozen or more balusters into plugs or holes on the underside of an upper 2x4.
+In either case, it is relatively easy to insert balusters into the connectors or bored holes of the lower 2x4 rail however, it becomes much more challenging and frustrating to simultaneously align a dozen or more dangling balusters into plugs or holes on the underside of the upper 2x4 rail.

 The collar releases using a slot screw driver.